muffin1998/playlistdl/README.md

    - Click the **Admin** button to log in with your credentials.
    - Once logged in, a message will appear in red indicating, "Now downloading directly to your server!"
    - Enter the playlist or album link as usual, and files will be saved to the designated admin folder on your server.
+   - The UI will also dispaly a text box to input a folder path.
+This is to alter the path the files are saved to without having to restart the container.
+The folder can only be changed to another folder within the mounted directory.
 <!--
 3. **Admin Mode**:
    - Click the **Admin** button to log in with your credentials.